JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 I jumped in the back, and we headed up Ocean Parkway, onto the Belt Parkway and up to Park Slope.

+I leaned over from the backseat and asked the obvious question, “So who’s party is this?”
+And my friends looked at each other, looked at me, shrugged and said, “Someone…” Turned out this was a general party that people in certain circles at Midwood High School somehow knew about.
+And we may or may not be crashing said party, but whatever.
+It was a full house party so who cared.

+I’d been to parties before but this was a house party.
+I had some silly fantasy ideas of what that might mean.
+I pictured mutiple floors of a party happening.
+Kinda like what it seemed like in “Pretty in Pink” but less suburban.

+***

+As we turned onto one of the Park Slope streets I looked around for obvious signs of a party.
+None could really be found.
+Then we slowed down as we approached the building number we knew the party was happening in.
+Two

 ***

 *Going to a Slopie Party in the 1980s (c) Copyright by Jack Szwergold; written on April 26, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*